googleworkspace/solutions/content-signup/README.md

 see when you share its link. *Fill out* all the fields and *ensure* to use an *email address* you have access to, and click **Submit**.

-   > *Note:* if no topics are selected in the Google Form, the code is meant
+   > *Note:* if no topics are selected in the Google Form, the code will
-   > to *not send an email.* Ensure to select a topic in order to receive an email.
+   > *will not send an email*.
+Ensure to select a topic in order to receive an
+   > email.

 1. Return to your spreadsheet, you should have a row of values entered based on your form submission.
 One of the columns called **Confirmation** will